profezzorn/ProffieOSDocs/config/the-config_top-section.md

 ```cpp
 #define CLASH_THRESHOLD_G 1.0
 ```

+Please note that in ProffieOS 6.x, some changes were made to the motion detection system.
+This tended to make clash detection more sensetive, so it's not uncommon to have to increase the clash threshold when upgrading from 5.x to 6.x.

+In ProffieOS 7.x, the clash detection was modified in ways that makes it less sensetive to false clashes.
+This change also means that the CLASH_THRESHOLD_G might have to be changed when upgrading from 6.x to 7.x.
+However, in this case you will probably be adjusting the clash threshold downwards rather than upwards.

 Finally, we have a set of defines that enable standard features.
 It's on my TODO list to make these not required: